 Recognising that Year 7 is an important year for transition, all students are assigned to a Home Group providing a 'home base' for students and giving them the security of a special place that is their own.

-Students study English, Mathematics (and sometimes Science) and Humanities with the Home Group teacher or Home Group team teachers in their own classroom.
+Students study English, Health & Physical Education, Humanities, Mathematics, Science and Wellbeing in their core classroom.
 For other subjects, students move to specialist teachers and specialist areas of study.

 Students study the following compulsory subjects: